Code-Institute-Submissions/VDU-Assessment/README.md

      - Access Maintenance Section to maintain is_admin & is_manager rights

     Business Goals are:
-      - Provide a repository to gather Employee and Contractor VDU feedback
+      - Provide a repository to gather Employee and Contractor VDU feedback for further assessment

 -   ## User Stories

       - ### Visitor Stories

-      As a visitor to VDU Manager I expect:
+      As a visitor to VDU Assessment Manager I expect:

     1. To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.